RenePotocnik/RecRoom-Shirt-Printer/README.md

 https://user-images.githubusercontent.com/76653181/179420703-911f9aff-a5a3-432a-934f-2ab1b35848b0.mp4

+It should look like the picture below.

 ![ShrtCutomizerInTheCorner](https://user-images.githubusercontent.com/76653181/179421185-9eff3a75-6e41-43d8-a1ca-a811894f8304.png)

 ##
 Next step is the circuit board named `Shirt Printer`.\
-You will have to change those inputs to suit your imported image;
+You will have to change those inputs to suit your imported image\
+There's comments to help you understand better;
 * `Front And Back` - Set this to `True` if you're printing bothsided, set it to `False` if you're printing only one side.
 * `Variable Import` - If you're importing the image always keep this to `True`.
 You only set it to `False` if you request me to import an image and let you print it (comes with a fee)
 * `Main Delay` - Controls the speed of the system; if the number is too low you may experience "ghost pixels" (white dots), If so, increase the delay.